Mizuki-IKEDA/PariUma/README.md

 # PariUma
-Japanese food search enginefor Paris
+Japanese food search engine for the city of Paris